open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Topic with multiple consumers

-Given is a process P, that publishes a message to a topic T on messaging system MS, and two processes CA and CB, which both receive the message.
+Given is a publisher that publishes a message to a queue "T" on RabbitMQ, and two consumers which both receive the message.

 ```mermaid
 flowchart LR;